Azzinoth/VisualNodeSystem/README.md

 ## Usage

-For a simple example of how to use library, see the [VisualNodeSystem Example](https://github.com/Azzinoth/VisualNodeSystem-Example).
+**When using this project as a Git submodule, ensure you provide the path to Dear ImGui in your project.
+For a simple example of how to use library, see the [Visual Node System Example](https://github.com/Azzinoth/VisualNodeSystem-Example).**

 To add this module to your project, use the following command: